 Higher-strength samples taken after 5 to 20 years, when the pavement construction was started.

-Disadvantages of soil-cement:
+Disadvantages of Soil Cement:

-3. If the percentage of cement is too high, it is going to create a crack.
+- If the percentage of cement is too high, it is going to create a crack.

-6. If soil moisture is more than 10%, it cannot work.
+- If soil moisture is more than 10%, it cannot work.